ionic-team/ionic-portals/website/docs/for-capacitor/module-federation.md

 The first thing you will need to do when implementing Portals for Capacitor is choose a web based micro frontend solution.
 The most common is [Module Federation](https://webpack.js.org/concepts/module-federation/).

-After you have chosen and setup module federation between your apps you will need to configure it for how to build for Capacitor.
-The easiest way to do this is to add an environment variable to your npm build script.
+After you have chosen and setup module federation between your apps you will need to configure it for Capacitor.
+One way to do this is to add an environment variable to your npm build script.

 In this case we are setting the variable `CAP_BUILD` to true.
 In the example below we are using `cross-env` to set the environment variable within our npm build script.